JackDanna/FogentRoleplayTemplate/README.md

 ## Resource Pool Effect

-Represents a pool of resources a character can use, and can represent whatever a the Narrator desires.
-Examples include a pool of mana for powering magic, ammo for weapon, Destiny Points, ect...
+Represents a pool of resources which can represent whatever a the Narrator desires.
+Examples include a pool of mana for powering magic, ammo for weapons, Destiny Points, ect...

 **Resource:** Describes the individual thing the Resource Pool is made up of.